theimpossibleastronaut/zank/README.txt

 On Windows, to build with cmake and MinGW, go to /win32 in the Zank folder and type 'make'.

-to build on Linux or Windows (if using MingGW) gcc -Wall main.c functions.c -lncurses -o Zank
+to build on Linux, MacOS, *BSD or Windows (if using MingGW) gcc -Wall main.c functions.c -lncurses -o Zank

 'make install' is not working yet.